redpanda-data/connect/website/docs/components/buffers/memory.md

 ### `limit`

-`number` The maximum buffer size (in bytes) to allow before applying backpressure upstream.
+The maximum buffer size (in bytes) to allow before applying backpressure upstream.

+Type: `number`
+Default: `524288000`

 ### `batch_policy`

-`object` Optionally configure a policy to flush buffered messages in batches.
+Optionally configure a policy to flush buffered messages in batches.

+Type: `object`
+Default: `{"byte_size":0,"condition":{"static":false,"type":"static"},"count":0,"enabled":false,"period":"","processors":[]}`

 ### `batch_policy.enabled`

-`bool` Whether to batch messages as they are flushed.
+Whether to batch messages as they are flushed.

+Type: `bool`
+Default: `false`

 ### `batch_policy.count`

-`number` A number of messages at which the batch should be flushed.
+A number of messages at which the batch should be flushed.
 If `0` disables count based batching.

+Type: `number`
+Default: `0`

 ### `batch_policy.byte_size`

-`number` An amount of bytes at which the batch should be flushed.
+An amount of bytes at which the batch should be flushed.
 If `0` disables size based batching.

+Type: `number`
+Default: `0`

 ### `batch_policy.period`

-`string` A period in which an incomplete batch should be flushed regardless of its size.
+A period in which an incomplete batch should be flushed regardless of its size.

+Type: `string`
+Default: `""`

 ```yaml
 # Examples